Shanig03/Graph-Algorithms-Project/README.md

 ### 2. **Depth-First Search (DFS)**

-- Constructs a directed DFS tree.
+- Constructs a directed DFS tree or forest.
 - Uses recursion to explore all reachable vertices.

 ### 3. **Dijkstra’s Algorithm**